meilisearch/specifications/text/0089-scoped-api-keys.md

 A policy per index allows overriding the `"*"` behavior.

-The `scoped API Keys` also accept a number of seconds in the `expiresIn` field until it expires.
+`Scoped API Keys` also accept a number of seconds in the `expiresIn` field until it expires.
 This field should be mandatory and explicitly set to `null` if no expiration time is needed.

 ```javascript